itsfingerlickinggood/1/README.md

 ### Built with

-- HTML
+- HTML5
 - CSS

 ### What I learned

-Learned about buttons and links
+CSS box shadow and Custom styling for elements

 ### Useful resources